 The Indonesians are amazing.
-The differences between western and eastern culture are sometimes huge, sometimes tiny: I challenge anyone to define the Asian mentality, as much as I challenge anyone to define the western mentality.
-One thing's for sure: apart from a few bad eggs, Indonesians are a good people, always kind, considerate, interested and willing to chat.
+The differences between western and eastern culture are sometimes huge, sometimes tiny; I challenge anyone to define the Indonesian mentality, as much as I challenge anyone to define the western mentality.
+One thing's for sure, though: apart from a few bad eggs, the Indonesians are a good people, always kind, considerate, interested and willing to chat.
 Yes, when the lonesome traveller is tired and wants some peace the overly keen Asian instantly becomes a pain, but compared to westerners, Indonesians are friendly beyond the call of duty.

-Here, then, is a quick summary of face-value Indonesians, based purely on observation.
-Take it with a pinch of salt: I'm no anthropologist.
-Welcome to the eleven S's...
+Here, then, is a quick summary of face-value Indonesians, based purely on the observations of a fleeting visitor.
+Take it with a pinch of salt; I'm no anthropologist, but welcome to the eleven S's...

 Smoking is incredibly cheap, at least by European standards.
-A packet of American cigarettes (as opposed to kretek, the clove cigarettes that the locals love so much) costs about 850rp, or around 18p, so it doesn't break the bank to smoke as much as everyone else does.
+A packet of 20 American cigarettes costs about 850rp, or around 18p, so it doesn't break the bank to smoke as much as everyone else does (they're called American cigarettes to distinguish them from kretek, the clove cigarettes that the locals love so much, which are even cheaper).
 Besides, without smoking there couldn't be as much of the following...

-It's not just a male occupation, either: women spit plenty, too.
-An added bonus is the effect of the betel nut, which a lot of Indonesians chew continuously, staining their lips red and giving their spittle a hue that Jackson Pollock would have been proud of.
-It's mainly a rural habit, chewing the betel, but that's a good thing: if everyone in the city chewed betel nuts, the sewers would run red.
+It's not just a male occupation, either; women spit plenty, too.
+An added bonus is the effect of the betel nut, which a lot of Indonesians chew continuously, staining their lips red and giving their spittle a hue that Jackson Pollock would be proud of.
+It's mainly a rural habit, chewing the betel, but that's a good thing; if everyone in the city chewed betel nuts, the sewers would run red.

 Yes, as your bus burns rubber through the tiny villages of rural Indonesia, people just sit there and let their jaws drop.
 Children flock out of the houses to watch the strange shiny box rumble its way along the road... it's bizarre.
 And if you're a traveller wandering into a small village in the middle of nowhere, everyone stares at you, as if they're waiting for you to do something weird.